Chokuto vs Katana: Similarities, Differences

 Chokuto

 While it was used for both battle and ceremonial purposes, details might vary slightly depending on its intended use.
-Ceremonial were often more refined in appearance than battle ready chokutos.
+Ceremonials were often more refined in appearance than battle-ready chokutos.
+For higher-ranking warriors, they could have both.

-However, they were generally simpler than samurai swords vs. katana but more elaborate vs. ninjatos.
+However, they were generally simpler than katanas or other samurai swords, but more elaborate than ninjatos, which were another type of straight-bladed Japanese sword.
 The straight design features a single-edged sharp blade, a pointed tip, and a full tang construction.

 Hand Forged 1095 High Carbon Steel Clay Tempered Koi Fish Samurai Chokuto Ninja Sword